About the Certified Professional Trainers Network (CPTN) Inc.

 - Launched Canada's first national Personal Trainer Certification in September 1994.

-- Trained Practical Assessors for the practical component of our certification and course conductors.
+- Trained Course Conductors for Workshops, and Practical Assessors for the practical component of our Personal Trainer Certification.

 - Featured in Macleans, YOU, Your Health, Canadian Living, Canadian Fitness, Fitness Management, Fitness Business Canada, Confidante, and Chatelaine magazines.